Greece lifts its lockdown on hotels, pools, golf courses | Times Leader

 ATHENS, Greece (AP) — Greece lifted lockdown restrictions Monday for hotels, open-air cinemas, golf courses and public swimming pools as the country ramped up preparations for the crucial summer tourism season to start in two weeks.
 Primary school children also returned to class.

 Strict public safety measures have kept Greece’s COVID-19 infection rate low.
-The country has seen only 175 virus-related deaths, according to Health Ministry.
+The country has seen only 179 virus-related deaths, according to Health Ministry data.

 Screening for arriving passengers will be based on an assessment by a European Union flight safety authority, with arrivals from low-infection countries being subjected only to random testing.